Synobsys/synobsys.github.io/forge-components.md

 ---
-title: BearinPoint forge components
+title: Approved forge components
 ---

 # {{page.title}}

-This page lists the forge components that are used in the BearingPoint projects.
+This page lists the forge components that are approved for use in projects.

 [Curating Projects](https://success.outsystems.com/Support/Forge_Components/Forge_FAQs/Curating_Projects) explains the Curation colomn.